fenago/datascience-ml-next-level/Lab04-Introducing Pandas/Lab_4.md

 Filtering a Column by One or More Criteria
 ------------------------------------------------

-A common operation in data analysis is extracting a subset of rows from an original dataset based on one or more criteria.
-Microsoft Excel offers the **Filter** tool for this exact purpose.

 Let's say we wanted to limit our `movies` dataset to only the films released by the studio **Universal**.
 We can accomplish this in `pandas`